-5.2 Form of Regulation Factors
+4.2 Form of Regulation Factors

-As noted in section 3 above, the Commission must have regard to the form of regulation factors in section 2F of the NEL where it is considering making a Rule that specifies (or allows the AER to specify) a network service as a direct control or negotiated network service.
+The Commission must have regard to the form of regulation factors in section 2F of the NEL where it is considering making a Rule that specifies (or allows the AER to specify) a network service as a direct control or negotiated network service.26

-In the present case, the effect of the draft Rule is not to alter the form of regulation that applies to the services provided by the relevant network assets.
+In the present case, the effect of the Rule is not to alter the form of regulation that applies to the services provided by the relevant network assets.
 The Commission acknowledges that the relevant network services exhibit sufficient economies of scale and externalities such that they warrant the imposition of a direct control, building block form of regulation.
 Rather, the effect of the proposed Rule change is only to alter the form of price control that applies to the regulation of those services.
-More specifically, both the Rule Change Proposal as well as the draft Rule seek to change the classification of network services provided by DNSPs that are already the subject of regulation under the Rules, rather than to specify hitherto unspecified services as direct control or negotiated network services.
-The draft Rule does this by reclassifying prescribed transmission services and negotiated transmission services as standard control and negotiated distribution services, respectively.
+More specifically, both the Rule Change Proposal as well as the Rule seek to change the classification of network services provided by DNSPs that are already the subject of regulation under the Rules, rather than to specify hitherto unspecified services as direct control or negotiated network services.
+The Rule does this by reclassifying prescribed transmission services and negotiated transmission services as standard control and negotiated distribution services, respectively.
 Therefore, the appropriate counterfactual to the Rule change is not the absence of direct control regulation of the services in question but a different form of price control in relation to those services.
-In this context, having regard to the form of regulation factors has not materially influenced the Commission's assessment of the Rule Change Proposal and the draft Rule.
+In this context, having regard to the form of regulation factors has not materially influenced the Commission's assessment of the Rule Change Proposal and the Rule to be made.

-5.3 Revenue and Pricing Principles
+4.3 Revenue and Pricing Principles

-As noted in section 3, the present Rule change is of a type that clearly activates the revenue and pricing principles listed in section 7A of the NEL.
-To reiterate, these principles emphasise the promotion of efficient investment in both the network and network services and the efficient utilisation of the network and network services by network users.
+The present Rule change is of a type that clearly activates the revenue and pricing principles listed in section 7A of the NEL.27 These principles emphasise the promotion of efficient investment in both the network and network services and the efficient utilisation of the network and network services by network users.

-As discussed above in the context of the form of regulation factors, the draft Rule does not seek to alter the form of regulation applicable to services provided by DFAs.
+As discussed above in the context of the form of regulation factors, the Rule does not seek to alter the form of regulation applicable to services provided by DFAs.
 It only serves to alter the form of price control that applies to services provided by DFAs.
-Under the draft Rule, services that are presently subject to a revenue-capping form of price control (applicable to the provision of prescribed transmission services) would become subject to a price-capping form of price control (applicable to the provision of prescribed distribution services).
+Under the Rule, services that are presently subject to a revenue-capping form of price control (applicable to the provision of prescribed transmission services) would become subject to a price-capping form of price control (applicable to the provision of prescribed distribution services).
 Importantly, both of these regimes were developed cognisant of the need to promote efficient investment in, and efficient operation and use of, electricity networks.
 For example, in the final Rule determination for the regulation of transmission services, the Commission said: